 - The following programs require a writing sample:

-Clinical Investigation, Epidemiology, Health Services Research and Policy, Public Health.
+Clinical Investigation, Epidemiology, Health Services Research and Policy, Medical Humanities, Public Health.
 Otherwise, research papers, publications and other original works, as well as resumes and CVs may also be submitted for consideration, but are not required.

 It is expected that all application materials (with the exception of official score reports) be scanned and uploaded to your online application.
 Please do not mail secondary school documentation, financial documentation, etc., as these are not utilized during the admissions process.

 Applicants must have earned a U.S. baccalaureate degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor's degrees are awarded before they matriculate.
 Evidence of the earned degree is required prior to matriculation in the form of an official transcript noting degree conferral.